 The raison d'être of arbitration is that it provides for final and binding dispute resolution by a tribunal with a procedure that is acceptable to all parties, in circumstances where other fora (in particular national courts) are deemed inappropriate (e.g., because neither party will submit to the courts or their counterpart; or because the available courts are considered insufficiently expert for the particular dispute, or insufficiently sensitive to the parties' positions, culture, or perspectives).15

 The Act gives effect to the third principle – limited court intervention – in many of the mandatory provisions of Part I. Whereas a tribunal has substantial powers to decide all procedural and evidential matters,16 to give directions in relation to property or the preservation of evidence17 and to order relief on a provisional basis,18 the court on the other hand has only limited power to intervene.
-The court's intervention is limited to only certain circumstances to support arbitration (such as appointing arbitrators where the agreed process fails,19 and summoning witnesses to appear before the tribunal);20 and the court has the same powers for the purposes of and in relation to arbitral proceedings as it has in respect of legal proceedings, such as taking evidence of witnesses, preservation of evidence, granting of an interim injunction or the appointment of a receiver.21 In this respect, the Act mirrors the UNCITRAL Model Law.22
+The court's intervention is confined to only certain circumstances to support arbitration (such as appointing arbitrators where the agreed process fails,19 and summoning witnesses to appear before the tribunal);20 and the court has the same powers for the purposes of and in relation to arbitral proceedings as it has in respect of legal proceedings, such as taking evidence of witnesses, preservation of evidence, granting of an interim injunction or the appointment of a receiver.21 In this respect, the Act mirrors the UNCITRAL Model Law.22

 In addition, the Act confers only limited rights of challenge of an award, on grounds that either the tribunal lacked substantive jurisdiction (under Section 67) or there was serious irregularity causing substantial injustice (under Section 68), or that an appeal is warranted on a point of law (under Section 69).
 As these provisions are designed to support the arbitral process and reduce judicial involvement in arbitral proceedings,23 the courts have tended to place a high hurdle on parties seeking to set aside arbitral awards,24 insisting that such challenges are 'long stop[s] only available in extreme cases where the tribunal has gone so wrong in its conduct of the arbitration that justice calls out for it to be corrected'.25 Although challenges of awards on the grounds of serious irregularity under Section 68 do not require the leave of the court, unlike appeals on points of law under Section 69, there is no evidence that this lesser requirement has encouraged frivolous litigation.26